1. Spending on phony emergencies

 A real emergency isn’t so quiet.
 In fact, a layoff, unexpected medical bill or car breakdown tends to announce itself rudely and loudly.

 But other so-called emergencies — like that oh-so-cute, on-sale bedding set for the kids, or that gotta-have-it-now bar of chocolate — are really just “wants” masquerading as needs.

 Save the spending for real emergencies.
-And to make sure such events don’t derail your finances, read “9 Ways to Build an Emergency Fund When Money’s Tight.”
+And to make sure such events don’t derail your finances, read “9 Tips for Starting an Emergency Fund Today.”